Dr Mary Sheppard: how post mortems benefit the living

 These cases highlighted the importance of correct pathology after a sudden death, to ensure other family members are appropriately screened and treated by experts.
 The family and friends of Sebastian and Howard have raised over £700,000 to help offer this service to other families – a service that could have saved Sebastian’s life.
 The service is led by expert cardiac pathologist, Professor Mary Sheppard, with a team of staff funded by CRY.
 Young sudden cardiac death is often the first symptom of an undetected cardiac condition, and specialist pathology is required to identify the disease and bring the genetic implications of a potentially inherited disorder to the attention of relatives.
 When a cause of death is ‘unascertained’ and the deceased is aged 35 or under, the centre will provide a free, fast-track cardiac diagnostic service.
 CRY aims to remove the unnecessary suffering of the family by reducing the wait to know what has caused the death.
 The post-mortem examination and report from the centre will usually be completed within two weeks and a significant majority of coroners now routinely refer to this centre when there is a young sudden cardiac (or unascertained) death.

 Since this is a genetic condition, there is a 50% chance that other blood relatives have the same condition.
-Sam’s parents and his sisters, Ellie and Rebecca, have now been referred to the CRY Centre for Inherited Cardiovascular Conditions to see if they are at risk too.
+Sam’s family have now been referred to the CRY Centre for Inherited Cardiovascular Conditions to see if they are at risk too.
 As well as helping a family understand the cause of death, expert cardiac pathology informs a family whether close blood relatives need to be screened, and also provides vital information for the cardiologist who is screening the family about the type of investigations they will need.

 The funding for the centre has allowed more than 2,200 expert cardiac post mortems on young people (aged 35 and under) to have been conducted since the centre was founded.
 Professor Sheppard and her team have built up the largest database of expert cardiac investigations of young sudden cardiac deaths in the world.
 This has enabled groundbreaking research that has transformed the understanding of young sudden cardiac death in the UK and internationally.